Tambuwal Takes Presidential Campaign to South-west - THISDAYLIVE

 ‘’We know how PDP left the economy of this country and we know what is happening today.
 Don’t mind what they are telling you, it is just simple lie.
 The economy is not doing well.
 The fight against corruption is selective and indeed there are no jobs for our people.
 So have they not failed on their promises to our people?

-The governor told the delegates that he had a very good understanding of what it takes to provide leadership in Nigeria, saying he had the energy, the capacity in terms of experience, having been a member of the National Assembly for 12 years, four of which he was the speaker, and now governor of Sokoto State.
+The governor of Sokoto State told the delegates that he had a very good understanding of what it takes to provide leadership in Nigeria, saying he had the energy, the capacity in terms of experience, having been a member of the National Assembly for 12 years, four of which he was the speaker, and now governor of Sokoto state.

 “We will provide leadership in such a way that every Nigerian will be proud of the country.
 The security of this country has never been this bad, we shall also work to ensure that every Nigerian live in peace and harmony.”

-According to him, “Yes, I am serving my first term as a governor of Sokoto State with the probability of winning a second term by 60-70 per cent; but because of my patriotism and commitment to the development of this country, I decided to not only volunteer but also heed the calls of Nigerians not just to run for the presidency but also leave the APC, which had majority in the North-west.
+According to him, “Yes, I am serving my first term as a governor of Sokoto state with the probability of winning a second term by 60-70 per cent; but because of my patriotism and commitment to the development of this country, I decided to not only volunteer but also heed to the calls of Nigerians not just to run for the presidency but also leave the APC, which had majority in the north west.

 ‘’That is not a small decision that I decided to take because of my commitment to the unity of this country because things are not going well in Nigeria, and we are all aware of it and we need to do something.
 It is for us to rally round and effect a change of government at the centre and that is my motivation.”

-He acknowledged that Nigerian security services could not protect the country because theyweare under-staffed and ill-equipped, promising to embark on massive recruitment of capable hands in all the security services and overhaul the military and the Nigeria police.
+He acknowledged that Nigerian security services cannot protect the country because they are under staffed and ill-equipped, promising to embark on massive recruitment of capable hands in all the security services and overhaul the military and the Nigeria police.